Honesty is the foundation of any good relationship. It builds trust through transparency; another one of our key values.

 However, honesty is not always easy.
 Sometimes the truth can be uncomfortable.
 We have found that trying to paint a brighter picture than is actually the case, or not being clear with someone actually leads to much bigger problems down the line than if we’d just had an honest and upfront conversation with colleagues, candidates and commissioners.

-We adopt the ‘care enough to confront’ value as an uncomfortable duty to ensure we are being honest with our key stakeholders at all times.
+We adopt the ‘care enough to challenge’ value as an uncomfortable duty to ensure we are being honest with our key stakeholders at all times.
 We actually find this allows everyone to air questions before they become concerns or lead to resentment.

 On the other hand, we need to be just as honest with you.
 Whilst we are a relatively young organisation, we have found our niche as experts in the employment of people with criminal convictions.
 This means we may advise on how impactful certain restrictions can be on securing employment, and if there are any equally protective measures that could be applied without impeding on an individual’s chances of employment.